 When will there be national registers of exposed workers?

-In the Netherlands, in 2012, the Health Council (an independent scientific body that advises the government and parliament on public health issues) recommended the establishment of an exposure registry and health surveillance system for workers in contact with manufactured nanoparticles39Cf.
+In the Netherlands, in 2012, the Health Council (an independent scientific body that advises the government and parliament on public health issues) recommended the creation of an exposure register and health surveillance system for workers in contact with manufactured nanoparticles38Cf.
 Health Council of the Netherlands, Working with nanoparticles: exposure registry and health monitoring, December 2012.

-Since 2014 in France, the EpiNano scheme aims to conduct epidemiological surveillance of workers potentially exposed to the most common nanomaterials.
-To date, very few companies have unfortunately agreed to participate in the scheme and the few that have taken part do not necessarily go all the way.
+Started in 2014 in France, the EpiNano program aims to conduct epidemiological surveillance of workers potentially exposed to the most common nanomaterials.
+To date, very few companies have agreed to participate in the program and the few that have taken part do not necessarily complete the process.

 Continuing research efforts